JarlJansen123/WARP-2IC80/README.md

 # LabOnOffensiveSecurity

-group project lab on offensive security
+Group project Lab on Offensive Security

+To run the project

-to run the project, open all 3 virtual machines
+1. Open all 3 virtual machines

-on the attack m3, open the directory with these files in it in the command prompt
+2. On the attack m3, open the directory with these files in it in the command prompt

-simply write 'sudo python warp.py' and the GUI will open
+3. Simply write 'sudo python warp.py' and the GUI will open.
+Do what the GUI says to do